stkent/PragmaticAndroidDependencyInjection/part2-refactor/guide.md

     }
     ```

+    A custom factory like this is required whenever our Android ViewModel constructor takes arguments.

 - In the `CreditCardFragment` class: update the view model initialization code to use our new factory:
     ```java
     viewModel = ViewModelProviders